sunesimonsen/7W17732/Readme.md

 This line turns the model into JSON compiles the template against the data using the Underscore.js library and places the HTML in the root element of the view.

-If you refresh the home page, you should see your home timeline.
+If you refresh the home page, you should see your timeline.

 Go to the next step by running: